NATURE OF WORK

 Ability to establish and maintain effective working relationships with the general public, coworkers, elected and appointed officials and members of diverse cultural linguistic backgrounds regardless of race, religion, age, sex, disability, or political affiliation.

-DESIRABLE EXPERIENCE AND TRAINING
+REQUIRED EXPERIENCE AND TRAINING

 Bargaining Unit: Unrepresented